jhalmu/my-astro-pages-v2/README.md

 - Build prosess have been broken.
 Have updated packets - preview works.
 Uploading to Railway for public existense.

+ ## 13.9.2022

+ - Note to my self: In astro conf put server flag **host:true** so it will be published.
+Free money runs in Railway now and I you can't see the page, watch the picture.
+But it have been up :) https://my-astro-pages-v2-production.up.railway.app/

+ - I move to next project and propably have new layout.
+Or if.... if I dockerise this and put it to my own server?

 ## Welcome to [Stackoverlove.me](https://Stackoverlove.me)

 ![Stackoverlove sivut](https://repository-images.githubusercontent.com/533493547/b738aac1-df2d-401c-8b3d-a82c65397b23)